EddyVerbruggen/Toast-PhoneGap-Plugin/README.md

 This plugin allows you to show a native Toast (a little text popup) on iOS and Android.
 It's great for showing a non intrusive native notification which is guaranteed always in the viewport of the browser.
+Examples: 'Account created', 'The record was deleted', 'Login successful', 'The battery is almost dead', 'You are now logged out', 'Connection failure, plesae try again later', ..

 * You can choose where to show the Toast: at the top, center or bottom of the screen.
 * You can choose two durations: short (2 seconds), or long (5 seconds), after which the Toast automatically disappears.